ev3dev-lang-java/ev3dev-lang-java/README.md

 If you have your OS for EV3 updated, continue with your Java project.

-Create a Java Maven project:
+Create a Gradle project for Java:

 ``` bash
 mvn archetype:generate